asif-mahmud/eve_runner/README.md

 1. `make` \ `make all`: Initialize alembic configs, migrate and upgrade and finally run the application in development mode.
+2. `make run_tests`: Run tests
-2. `make initdb`: Initialize alembic configs and directories.
-You need to run this only once.
+3. `make initdb`: Initialize alembic configs and directories.
+You need to run this only once. (in development mode)
-3. `make migrate`: Create migration
+4. `make migrate`: Create migration in development mode
-4. `make upgrade`: Upgrade database to latest migration
+5. `make upgrade`: Upgrade database to latest migration in development mode
-5. `make downgrade`: Downgrade one revision
+6. `make downgrade`: Downgrade one revision in development mode
-6. `make run`: Run the application in  development mode
+7. `make run`: Run the application in development mode
+8. `make shell`: Run `flask shell` in development mode
+9. `make uwsgi`: Run `uWSGI` server in development mode
-7. `make run_prod`: Run the application in production mode
+10. `make gunicorn`: Run `Gunicorn` server in development mode

-8. `make run_tests`: Run tests
+Commands from 3 to last have their `_prod` variants which will run the specified operation in production mode.

-The makefile is inside the application directory so you will need to open cmd or terminal inside the application directory.
+(i.e `make run_prod`).
+The makefile is not under python application directory and hereby will not be included in the application package.

 ### Switching run mode